WB govt taking all precautionary measures for migrant workers

-"We have taken up strict measures in this respect. migrant labourers are kept in quarantine centres and they are under strict surveillance.
+"We have taken up strict measures in this respect.
+Migrant labourers are kept in quarantine centres and they are under strict surveillance.
 Health officials are monitoring them in the quarantine centres.
-In case anybody report of having fever or cough or breathing problems, symptoms of COVID-19 we will immediately conduct a test after putting him or her in a special isolation centre of a hospital," he said.
+In case of fever or cough or breathing problems, symptoms of COVID-19, we will immediately conduct a test after putting him or her in a special isolation centre of a hospital," he said.

 Special isolation wards have been set up in the state-run hospitals to treat COVID-19 patients.
 All the district administrations have set up temporary shelters for the poor and needy people, including migrant workers stranded due to lockdown measures in the respective areas.

-Several thousands of labourers from West Bengals district like Murshidabad, Malda, Nadia, Uttar and Dakshin Dinajpur, Medinipore besides, other districts work in different other states of the country.
-Incidentally, the state government on March 29 has been issued directives to deal with migrant workers in the backdrop of ongoing COVID-19 pandemic.
+Several thousands of labourers from West Bengal district like Murshidabad, Malda, Nadia, Uttar and Dakshin Dinajpur, Medinipore besides, other districts work in different other states of the country.
+Incidentally, the state government on March 29 had issued directives to deal with migrant workers in the backdrop of ongoing COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)